 While they are occurring it is almost impossible to discern that they are not real.
-Often in the early years, I had a hard time believing that these incidents weren’t real.
-Even now, sometimes Istruggle to tell the difference between some hallucinations and reality.
+Often in the early years, I had a hard time believing that these incidents did not happen.
+Even now, sometimes I struggle to tell the difference between some hallucinations and reality.
 They also have an impact on memories.
 I believe some of my memories of actual events were (hopefully) hallucinations but there is no way for me to find out for sure.

+Sleep paralysis is defined as a complete temporary paralysis that occurs in connection with sleep, especially upon waking up or falling asleep.
+Often in the moments just before or after sleeping, a person with narcolepsy can find themselves unable to move their body.
 This can be especially terrifying when accompanied by a hallucination as described above.
-Often in the moments just before or after sleeping, a person with narcolepsy can find themselves unable to move their body.
-Often it occurs without the nightmares.
+But it also occurs without the nightmares.
 For example, I want to check if my alarm is set and find myself unable to move my body.

 Cataplexy is only present in Type 1 Narcolepsy.
-It causes sudden loss of muscle tone, generally when feeling emotions like pleasure, surprise, anger, or frustration.
+It causes a sudden loss of muscle tone, generally when feeling emotions like pleasure, surprise, anger, or frustration.
 This can differ from person to person.
 Cataplexy often presents as a weakness in the arms, legs, trunk, or jaw.
-It can result in full body collapses, and the attacks can last from a few seconds to several minutes.
+It can result in full-body collapses, and the attacks can last from a few seconds to several minutes.

 A less talked about cataplexy trigger is sex.
 People with narcolepsy may experience cataplexy during sexual encounters, but it may be difficult to talk about and has not been studied thoroughly.
 I did find one report where narcolepsy was diagnosed due to orgasmolepsy or cataplexy during sex.